ggian00/unice/README.md

     ./uni-connect [account_file]

 This script logs in to the webserver, so you can download your files.
-You can enter your account details either by editing the source code, or by providing a file with it.
+Enter your account details by providing a file with it.
 The syntax must be as follows:

     uname=your_user_name
     passw=your_password